Mhverma/datastructures-interview-questions/README.md

 7. How do you reverse an array in java?

 ## Linked List Interview Questions
-1. Hod do you find the middle element of singly linked list in one pass?
+1. How do you find the middle element of singly linked list in one pass?
 2. How do you check if a given linked list conatins a cycle?
 3. How do you reverse a linked list?
 4. How do you reverse a linked list without recurssion?